PedalController/InterfacePedalController/README.rst

 *********

 Communication via WebService basically consists of receiving updates about the state of the application.
-The message types will be documented in the future and listed at http://pedalpi.github.io/WebService/.

-Currently, information about the messages can be found in the `source code of this project`_.

-.. _source code of this project: https://github.com/PedalPi/WebService/tree/master/webservice/websocket/updates_observer_socket.py
+WebService API documentation can be found at http://pedalpi.github.io/WebService/#websocket

 Using in your client
 --------------------